Defensive Driving in New Mexico

 - If you were ticketed, you were not driving a commercial vehicle at the time.

 - You have not taken defensive driving within the last 12 to 18 months (this may vary).

-If you want to dismiss a traffic ticket, you generally cannot have committed more than 1 violation.
-Check with the New Mexico court handling your case to see if you are eligible for a ticket dismissal.
+If you want to dismiss a traffic ticket, you will need to check with the New Mexico court handling your case to see if you are eligible for a ticket dismissal.
 In most cases you will receive a notice informing you of your eligibility.

 A New Mexico defensive driving course typically takes 4 hours to complete; however, in some cases a course will consist of up to 8 hours.

-If you opt for an online defensive driving course, you might be required to complete it within a certain number of days after signing up (usually 180 days).
-Usually, if you do not successfully complete your course within the specified time, you’ll fail it and you won’t be eligible to get a refund for your money.
+If you opt for an online defensive driving course, you might be required to complete it within a certain number of days after signing up.
+Usually, if you do not successfully complete your course within the specified time, you'll fail it and you won't be eligible to get a refund for your money.